 - Slice the cucumbers into small discs.
 Set aside.

 - In a skillet over medium heat, cook the hot dogs, rolling frequently to ensure even cooking.

-- When the hot dogs are mostly cooked, spray the the buns with a generous amount of cooking spray.
-Move the hot dogs to one side of the skillet, lay the buns on one side in the skillet for 20 seconds.
+- When the hot dogs are mostly cooked, spray the buns with a generous amount of cooking spray.
+Move the hot dogs to one side of the skillet and lay the buns on one side in the skillet for 20 seconds.
 Repeat on the other side for another 20 seconds.
-Pull the bun slightly apart, place in the skillet for an additional 20 seconds.
+Pull the bun slightly apart and place in the skillet for an additional 20 seconds.

 - Slice the cream cheese longwise into 1/4-inch logs.
 Place in the bottom of the bun.
 Lay in the hot dog.
 Place the cucumbers along one side of the frank.
 Place a layer of shredded carrots on top of the frank.
 Place the diced celery on the other side of the frank.
 Spay or pour on a small amount of soy sauce (just enough to add soy flavoring).
 Sprinkle on kelp granules.